JonathanDussot/hidden-gem-blog/README.md

 - pushed the project to Github
 - connected my github account to Heroku through the Deploy tab
 - connected my github project repository, and then clicked on the "Deploy" button

-* Due to Heroku revoking their frie tier access, the project has been redeployed using (Render)[https://render.com/] & (ElephantSQL)[https://www.elephantsql.com/] using the following [instructions](https://code-institute-students.github.io/deployment-docs/30-pp4/)
-- The live link for "print(STATEMENTS)" can be found [HERE](https://project4-print-statements.onrender.com/)
+- The live link for "Hidden Gems" can be found [HERE](https://hidden-gem-blog-d08378ae9ea1.herokuapp.com/)

 ## Credits